stackrlabs/hackerpack/README.md

 🛠️ Built using Stackr's SDK, NextJS, Privy, Wagmi and Viem.

-- :thought_balloon: **Opinionated APIs**: The included micro-rollup has a server exposed with some opinionated endpoints to get started easily.
+- 💭 **Opinionated APIs**: The included micro-rollup has a server exposed with some opinionated endpoints to get started easily.
-- :hook: **Frontend hooks**: Hooks that makes it breezy to submit actions to Micro-rollup.
+- 🪝 **Frontend hooks**: Hooks that makes it breezy to submit actions to Micro-rollup.
-- :closed_lock_with_key: **Embedded Wallet**: We have pre-configured Privy in this example, that can be easily extended to support in-browser wallets as wells as Embedded wallets linked to other identity providers.
+- 🔐 **Embedded Wallet**: We have pre-configured Privy in this example, that can be easily extended to support in-browser wallets as wells as Embedded wallets linked to other identity providers.

 ## Wallet Setups ⚙️